dasollee2525/2021-SWE-AIProject/README.md

 ### Input of the Model

 Due to the large dataset, preprocessing of the data takes a lot of time.
-Therefore, preprocessed files on spacing and basic spelling were stored in `data/processed/` as .csv files separately, and the model uses the data in this file as input values.
+Therefore, preprocessed files on spacing and basic spelling were stored in `data/preprocessed` directory as .csv files separately, and the model uses the data in this file as input values.
-You can use `preprocess.py` if you want to preprocess data yourself.
+You can use `preprocessing.py` in `src/utils` directory if you want to preprocess data yourself.

 ## Pretrained Word Embedding Model

-`wordemb-pretrain124all.pt` in `model/` direcotry is the model for pretraining the word embeddings for BiLSTM4VAT.
+`wordemb-pretrain124all.pt` in `model` direcotry is the model for pretraining the word embeddings for BiLSTM4VAT.
-You can use `preprocess.py` if you want to preprocess data yourself.
+You can use `main.py` in `sr/uitls/pretrain` directory if you want to preprocess data yourself.

 ## Hyperparameters